Economic Update - November, 2019

 4) Late Recovery - Interest rates can be rising rapidly, with a flattening yield curve.
 Consumer expectations are beginning to decline and industrial production is flat.

-Based on the data from this report, as of November 9, 2018 it appears that we are still in the late recovery phase and we do not appear to be entering the early recession phase in the short-term.
+Based on the data from this report, as of November 1, 2019 it appears that we are still in the late recovery phase and we do not appear to be entering the early recession phase in the short-term.
 The best guess would be that we could approach the next phase in the next 12-18 months.

 Please feel free to contact me anytime to discuss in more detail.